This post may contain affiliate links. Please read our disclosure policy.

 - Greek Yogurt – To make high-protein overnight oats, use Greek yogurt.
 Here, I’m using a container of 2% reduced-fat Fage Greek yogurt, which contains 15 grams of protein.

 - Old-Fashioned Oats – My favorite new brand of oats is One Degree Organic Foods, which are 100% transparent and glyphosate-free.
-You can choose to use whichever oats brand you prefer; I like using cleaner products where possible.
+You can choose whichever oat brand you prefer; I like using cleaner products where possible.

-- Almond Milk – Use unsweetened almond milk since the banana contains enough sugar.
-Many almond milk brands contain gums, so I opt for brands without gums, such as Malk Unsweetened Almond Milk, Three Trees Unsweetened Almond Milk, or Califia Farms Organic Unsweetened Almond Milk (contains 3 ingredients).
+- Almond Milk – Use unsweetened almond milk, as the banana already contains enough sugar.
+Many almond milk brands contain gums, so I opt for brands without them, such as Malk Unsweetened Almond Milk, Three Trees Unsweetened Almond Milk, or Califia Farms Organic Unsweetened Almond Milk (3 ingredients).

 *See the recipe card below for full information on ingredients and quantities.*